cs107e/cs107e.github.io/guides/console.md

 **Mac OSX**

 On the Mac, you need to install the
-CP210X usb to uart bridge vcp drivers
+CP210X usb to uart bridge vcp drivers.
 Download [Version 3.1](https://www.silabs.com/products/mcu/Pages/USBtoUARTBridgeVCPDrivers.aspx) of the drivers.
 Clicking on the download link will download the file `Mac_OSX_VCP_Driver.zip`.